 Project Description: The existing two-lane bridge was built in 1931 and is reaching the end of its functional life.
 While not at risk of collapsing, it is very narrow and because of the horizontally-curved alignment has poor sight distance.
 Because of these factors, this bridge has been the site of numerous accidents over the years.
 This project will replace the existing bridge with a new bridge that meets or exceeds current and much safer design standards.

-- Mid 2014 to early 2015 - Work with area property owners on right-of-way issues
+- Fall 2014 to late spring 2015 - Work with area property owners on right-of-way issues

-- Winter/Spring of 2015 - Hire construction contractor
+- Late Spring of 2015 - Hire construction contractor

 - 2015-16 - Initiate and complete construction